llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 The reading has three phases - the reading itself, a discussion of key themes in the reading, and the generation of actions or follow-up questions.
 As always, address your goals up front.
 It's important to make clear that you're relying on their interpretation, and that you don't expect the cards to influence or predict anything.

 + The reading itself only has one rule - that **all cards played must have a coherent interprentation**.
 Discuss the meaining of the card placement up-front, and then read the meaning for each card aloud and allow the team to interpret that into how it applies to the project.
 The Tarot generally has two subjects it addresses - the situation or question and the querent / subject of the reading.
 For the the Tarot method, this can be abstracted as the facilitator sees fit.
-+ As the team works throught the questions, the facilitator should **take note of surprises and themes that pop up frequently**.
++ As the team works throughout the questions, the facilitator should **take note of surprises and themes that pop up frequently**.
 Try and grab 3+ of these themes.
 When the reading is over, open up each of these themes for a general discussion.
 At this point, you'll want to keep discussion broad.
 The discussion should start to narrow and as it does and begins to move towards tactics to address the issue, it's probably time to capture those actions move on to the next topic.
 + The last part is the distillation.
 Each discussion item should ideally **produce a list of follow-ups and actions**.
 Review those with the team and try and identify the DRI (directly responsible individual).

 In my experience, participants will often want to conduct multiple readings, as they find the experience fun.
-I'd recommend against multiple readings in a single sitting, as the larger group seems to lose interest part-way through a second reading, and will start calling BS on cards that seem to be a non-sequitor.
+I'd recommend against multiple readings in a single sitting, as the larger group seems to lose interest part-way through a second reading, and will start calling BS on cards that seem to be a non-sequitur.

 To be useful, this method really does require both a querent and a facilitator.
 Single-person readings can result in the querent fishing for a single answer, and ignoring the "why is this relevant" question that comes with each card.

 #### When it's useful
 I've found this method useful both early and late in a project.
 If used early, expect to address strategic issues and key players.
-Late in the project, this  method can help think through intractible issues or delays.
+Late in the project, this  method can help think through intractable issues or delays.
 Finally, during launch, this method can be used as a fun way to help recast some of the trials over the design or development period and help your team project their expectations for the product.

 ##### This technique can be utilized internally to read project teams...
 I've applied this method with programmers, who after focusing through complicated, logical issues all day, can justifiably have some trouble tapping into their creativity with the cognitive load they've endured coding.
 The reality is that almost all of the coders I know are incredibly creative, and this technique can help them back off and start to embrace the whole picture.